geniusyield/market-maker/README.md

 Order placement incurs following fees besides usual transaction fees.

-* Flat fees: Every order is charged 1 ada flat maker fee on creation but order author will get this back only if order underwent no partial filling.
+* Flat fees: Every order is charged 1 ADA flat maker fee on creation but order author will get this back only if order underwent no partial filling.
 * Percent fees: Every order is charged 0.3% of offered tokens on creation.
 If an order is cancelled afterwards, 0.3% percent would be charged only on the amount which actually got filled and remaining is refunded.
 As an example, support an order is created, offering 100 GENS.
 0.3% of it is 0.3 GENS which is initially charged.
 Now if order is cancelled after only 60 GENS from it was consumed, then order author would get back 0.3% of 40 GENS namely, 0.12 GENS.

 ### Order cancellation

-_tl;dr_ We group up to 6 order cancellations in a single transaction, fees incurred is usual transaction fee plus additional ada up to 0.5.
+_tl;dr_ We group up to 6 order cancellations in a single transaction, fees incurred is usual transaction fee plus additional ADA up to 0.5.

 Order cancellation is slightly complex.

 * Order underwent no fills: Only the usual network transaction fee is charged.
-* Order underwent some filling: In this case, ada taker fee might be added to this order or not.
+* Order underwent some filling: In this case, ADA taker fee might be added to this order or not.
 If it is added, only the usual network transaction fee is charged.
-However, if it is not added then as cancelling this order would require a fee output to GeniusYield address be generated, minimum ada requirement of this fee output must be satisfied which currently stands in worst case at slightly less than 1.5 ada.
-Now since maker certainly added 1 ada due to flat ada maker fee, it in worst case, would need to put additional 0.5 ada.
+However, if it is not added then as cancelling this order would require a fee output to GeniusYield address be generated, minimum ADA requirement of this fee output must be satisfied which currently stands in worst case at slightly less than 1.5 ADA.
+Now since maker certainly added 1 ADA due to flat ADA maker fee, it in worst case, would need to put additional 0.5 ADA.

 ### Equity monitoring

-Bot repeatedly logs for "equity" in terms of ada where ada equivalent of commodity token is obtained by using price provider.
-As an example, if wallet has 500 ada and 500 GENS and if price of 1 GENS is 2 ada, then equity of wallet would be 1500 ada.
+Bot repeatedly logs for "equity" in terms of ADA where ADA equivalent of commodity token is obtained by using price provider.
+As an example, if wallet has 500 ADA and 500 GENS and if price of 1 GENS is 2 ADA, then equity of wallet would be 1500 ADA.

 [^1]: _Display unit_ is one to which decimals are added as directed under [`cardano-token-registry`](https://github.com/cardano-foundation/cardano-token-registry).